 How to use these fundraising letter templates

-These sample fundraising letters are a good starting point and will give you a clear picture of all the information that needs to be included in your fundraising letter.
-Copy these fundraising letter examples into your own document and change the information (and language) to suit your own organization’s needs.
+These sample fundraising letters are a good starting point and will give you a clear picture of all the information to include.
+Copy these example fundraising letter templates into your own document and change the information (and language) to suit your own organization’s needs.

 Fundraising letter templates that work:

-- Animal Rights Fundraising letter template
+- Animal Rights donation request letter

-- Shelters fundraising letter example
+- Shelters fundraising template letter

 - Wildlife Protection sample fundraising letter

-- Children’s charities fundraising appeal letter
+- Children’s charities fundraising template letter

 - Disease and disorder charities fundraising letter example

-- Education fundraising letter sample
+- Education letter sample

 - Women’s charities fundraising appeal letter

-- Fine Arts and Culture sample fundraising letter
+- Fine Arts and Culture sample letter

 - Food Bank fundraising letter example